How Much Tax Is Paid on Lawsuit Settlements?

 Income Tax on Mental and Emotional Distress Compensation

-Income Tax on Punitive Damages
+How Much Tax is Paid on Punitive Damages

-Punitive damages are only awarded by a judge or jury, so you won’t receive punitive damages in a settlement.
+Punitive damages are only awarded by a judge or jury so you won’t receive punitive damages in a settlement.
 If your case goes to trial and you are awarded punitive damages, you should know that they are considered taxable income.

 However, under IRC §104(c), if you obtain compensation in a wrongful death claim and the court awards punitive damages, that compensation will be excluded from your gross income.